Liverpool

 St. Luke’s Church

 St. Luke’s Church is a church that was built from 1811 and consecrated in 1832.
-At the so-called Liverpool Blitz during World War II, the church was hit by a firebomb in 1941, and it still stands as a ruin in memory of the blitz.
+During the so-called Liverpool Blitz during World War II, the church was hit by an incendiary bomb in 1941.
+After the war, it was decided to let it stand as a monument to those who fell during the war , and St. Luke’s Church thus stands as a fire ground with only the outer walls and tower remaining.

-The Empire Theater is Liverpool’s largest theater with room for more than 2,300 spectators.
-The theater opened as the second theater on the site in 1925 and is built in a stately design.
+Empire Theater is Liverpool’s largest theater with room for more than 2,300 spectators.
+The theater opened as the second theater on the site in 1925 and was built in a stately design to match the other grand buildings around William Brown Street.
+The first theater was the New Prince of Wales Theater and Opera House, and it opened its doors as the city’s largest stage in 1866.

 Wellington's Column, Liverpool